terraform-google-modules/terraform-google-log-export/examples/logbucket/folder/README.md

-# Log Export: Storage destination at Folder level
+# Log Export: Log Bucket destination at Folder level

-This example configures a folder-level log sink that feeds a storage bucket destination
+This example configures a folder-level log sink that feeds a logging log bucket destination

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs